Pahka/Plans/README.md

 Plans
 =====

-Plans for the Pahka Home Automation system – see the Wiki
+Plans for the Pahka Home Automation system – see the Wiki: https://github.com/Pahka/Plans/wiki